composewell/streamly/CONTRIBUTING.md

 In general, the rule is - the shorter the scope of a variable the shorter its name can be.
 For example, `s` has the shortest scope in the above code, `st` has a bigger scope and `state` has the biggest scope.

-## Design guides

-See [the design directory](design) for design guidelines and documents.

-### Tricky Parts

-The state-passing through each API is currently fragile.
-Every time we run a stream we need to be careful about the state we are passing to it.
-In case of folds where there is no incoming state, we start with the initial state `defState`.
-When we have an incoming state passed to us there are two cases:

-1. When we are building a concurrent stream that needs to share the same `SVar` we pass the incoming state as is.
-2. In all other cases we must not share the SVar and every time we pass on the state to run a stream we must use `adaptState` to reset the `SVar` in the state.

-When in doubt just use `adaptState` on the state before passing it on, we will at most lose concurrency but the behavior will be correct.

-There is no type level enforcement about this as of now, and therefore we need to be careful when coding.
-There are specific tests to detect and report any problems due to this, all transform operations must be added to those tests.